Palestinian officials say 32 killed in Israeli strikes on southern Gaza

-DEIR AL-BALAH, Gaza Strip — (AP) — Israeli strikes killed at least 32 people in southern Gaza overnight as the military launched ground operations in the hard-hit city of Khan Younis, Palestinian medical officials said Wednesday.
+DEIR AL-BALAH, Gaza Strip — (AP) — Israeli strikes killed at least 32 people in southern Gaza overnight, mostly women and children, as the military launched ground operations in the hard-hit city of Khan Younis, Palestinian medical officials said Wednesday.

 Israel has continued to strike what it says are militant targets across Gaza nearly a year after Hamas' Oct.
-7 attack ignited the war, even as attention has shifted to Lebanon, where Israel is battling Hezbollah, and to Iran, which launched a ballistic missile attack on Israel late Tuesday.
+7 attack ignited the war, even as attention has shifted to Lebanon, where Israel has launched ground operations against Hezbollah, and to Iran, which launched a ballistic missile attack on Israel late Tuesday.

+In a separate development, Hezbollah said its fighters clashed with Israeli troops in the Lebanese border town of Odaisseh, forcing them to retreat.

+There was no immediate comment from the Israeli military or independent confirmation of the incident, which would mark the first ground combat since Israeli troops crossed the border this week.
+Israeli media reported infantry and tank units operating in southern Lebanon after the military sent thousands of additional troops and artillery to the border.

+The military warned residents to evacuate another 24 villages in southern Lebanon after making a similar announcement the day before.
+Hundreds of thousands have already fled their homes as the conflict has intensified.

 The European Hospital in Khan Younis said it received the bodies after heavy Israeli airstrikes and ground operations in the city.
-It said the dead include several women and children, and that dozens of people were wounded.
+Hospital records show that seven women and 12 children as young as 22 months old were among those killed.

+Another 19 people, including two children, were killed in separate strikes late Tuesday in central Gaza, according to hospitals there that received the bodies.

 The Israeli military did not immediately respond to a request for comment.